timescale/docs/_partials/_migrate_dual_write_step5.md

 ## 5. Determine the completion point `T`

-After dual-writes have been executing for a while, the target hypertable will contain data in three time ranges: missing writes, late-arriving data, and the "consistency" range
+After dual-writes have been executing for a while, the target hypertable contains data in three time ranges: missing writes, late-arriving data, and the "consistency" range

 <img